Home / Kitchen Remodeling / Highland Park, CA

 Our Kitchen Remodeling Process

-Our in-house design team creates detailed 3D renderings of your Highland Park project so you see every detail before construction begins.
+Before any work starts, our in-house design team builds detailed 3D renderings of your Highland Park kitchen so you can study every detail in advance.

-You receive a fully transparent line-item estimate based on real Highland Park-area material and labor costs.
-No vague allowances — every dollar is accounted for.
+You get a fully open line-item estimate built on real Highland Park-area pricing for materials and labor.
+Nothing is left as a vague allowance, and every dollar is spelled out.

-Your dedicated project manager mobilizes the crew at your Highland Park home, installs dust containment, and walks you through the week-by-week plan.
+When the build begins, your own project manager gets the crew moving at your Highland Park home, sets up dust containment, and walks you through the plan one week at a time.

-We walk your finished Highland Park project with you, resolve any punch-list items, and hand over warranty documentation.
+Once your Highland Park kitchen is done, we walk it with you, clear any punch-list items, and turn over your warranty paperwork.

 Why Design-Build Is the Smarter Approach

-For Highland Park homeowners specifically, this single-source accountability eliminates finger-pointing between separate firms and keeps your project on track.
-When a structural question comes up mid-construction at your Highland Park home, we resolve it in-house in hours, not weeks of back-and-forth between an outside architect and contractor.
+For Highland Park homeowners in particular, having one team on the hook wipes out the finger-pointing you get between separate firms and keeps the kitchen moving.
+If a structural question pops up while we are building at your Highland Park home, we settle it in-house within hours, not after weeks of an outside architect and contractor passing the problem back and forth.

-Design-build also compresses the Highland Park project timeline.
-A traditional architect-then-contractor flow on a Highland Park project can take 3-6 months before construction starts.
-Our integrated process can begin construction at your Highland Park property in 6-10 weeks from the first consultation — without sacrificing design quality or code compliance.
+Design-build also trims the Highland Park timeline.
+Going architect first and contractor second on a Highland Park kitchen can eat up 3-6 months before a single tool comes out.
+Our combined process can have construction underway at your Highland Park home within 6-10 weeks of that first meeting, and we do it without cutting corners on design or code.

 Materials and Finishes We Work With